Make life happy without money

 Simple food on well-thought-out dishes

 Before the COVID pandemic, I flew around the world.
 The business trips taught me many unique points of Japan.
 Most impressing me is difference in tableware.
 It’s not about design, by the way.
 In Japan, it’s rare to serve various food in one plate/bowl all together.
 Different types of food are not mixed.
-We serve each of them in different a plate/bowl.
+We serve each of them in a different plate/bowl.
 Tableware is selected depending on the color of food, the seasons, etc. I imagine our ancestors might create this habit to enjoy life independently of money.
 During Edo period (1603 – 1868), the daily meal of common people was so frugal—only rice, vegetable pickles, and miso soup for almost 365 days a year.
 Imagine if pickles were just put on rice.
-I’m sure many people would have lost all their hopes and died.
+I’m sure many people would have lost all their hopes and died in despair.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.